chriso13541/chriso13541/README.md

-# I'm a Computer Science student at Rutgers University (New Brunswick)

 I'm passionate about **cybersecurity**, **automation**, and **systems administration**, and I focus on building practical tools that solve real-world problems.
 I enjoy working with Linux, scripting, and backend infrastructure, and I'm constantly pushing myself to learn new technologies and improve my technical skills.

 ---